Discord4J/Discord4J/.github/CONTRIBUTING.md

 * Use descriptive commit messages.
 * Follow the template!

+If you're unsure of whether a change is welcome, feel free to ask first in our [Discord server](https://discord.gg/NxGAeCY).

 ### Style Requirements
 * Make sure your IDE is respecting the [.editorconfig](../.editorconfig)
 * This project uses space indents.